owenrumney/squealer/README.md

 	"fmt"

 	"github.com/owenrumney/squealer/pkg/squealer"
+	"github.com/owenrumney/squealer/pkg/config"
 )

 func main() {

 	// create a new scanner (optionally load your own config in) scanner, err :=  squealer.New(
-		squealer.OptionWithConfig(*cfg), // if not supplied , config.DefaultConfig() used
+		squealer.OptionWithConfig(config.DefaultConfig()), // if not supplied , config.DefaultConfig() used
-		squealer.OptionRedactedSecrets(redacted), // defaults to true, secrets in output redacted squealer.OptionNoGitScan(noGit), // Treat Directories with .git in them as Directories, defaults to false squealer.OptionWithBasePath(basePath), // The path to scan, default is '.' squealer.OptionWithFromHash(fromHash), // Specify the starting hash for the scan, useful for PRs squealer.OptionWithToHash(toHash), // Specify the hash to stop scanning, useful for PRs scanning squealer.OptionWithScanEverything(everything), // Scan everything in every branch, defaults to only the current branch squealer.OptionWithCommitListFile(commitListFile), // a file of commits that you want to explicitly scan in a text file.
+		squealer.OptionRedactedSecrets(true), // defaults to true, secrets in output redacted squealer.OptionNoGitScan(false), // Treat Directories with .git in them as Directories, defaults to false squealer.OptionWithBasePath("."), // The path to scan, default is '.' squealer.OptionWithFromHash(""), // Specify the starting hash for the scan, useful for PRs squealer.OptionWithToHash(""), // Specify the hash to stop scanning, useful for PRs scanning squealer.OptionWithScanEverything(false), // Scan everything in every branch, defaults to only the current branch squealer.OptionWithCommitListFile(""), // a file of commits that you want to explicitly scan in a text file.
 	)

 	transgressions, err := scanner.Scan()